Sverrir Ingi Ingason: PAOK

 On 1 February 2019, Sverrir joined Greek club PAOK on a three-and-a-half-year contract.
 During the 2018–19 season Ingasson won the double with PAOK.
 On 1 December 2019, he scored his first goal with the club in an away derby match against rivals Olympiakos in a final 1–1 draw.
 On 23 December 2019, he scored a brace in a hammering 5–1 home win against Atromitos and the club will celebrate Christmas 2019 at the top of the Super League I table.

 The following year 2019–20 he had an upgraded role in the team, playing in a total of 34 games, while offering four goals and one assist.
 In 2020–221, he was, for another year, a key member of the team for most of the season.
 In the final of the year, he suffered an injury that left him out for a long time.
 Nevertheless, he was crowned Greek cup winner for the second time with the PAOK jersey.
 In the final on 22 May, PAOK faced OSFP, with Dikefalos of the North prevailing with a score of 2–1.
 He did not play due to his injury.

 On 1 February 2021, PAOK rejected a €5 million offer from an unnamed English club for his services.

 Coming back from a long period of recovery from an injury, Sverrir temporarily played for PAOK B in Super League Greece 2, and made his debut on the first match of the season, on 6 November 2021.

 The "black and white" announced the extension of its cooperation with Ingi Ingasson until the summer of 2025.
 "Let's go PAOKara", the first message of the Icelandic stopper.

 The agreement that existed a week ago between PAOK and Ingi Ingasson became official, with the "black and white" formalizing the event on Wednesday afternoon (23/2/22).
+After the successful 2021–22 season and the turbulent 2022–23 season, in which Ingasson remained a vital part of the squad, he was released in the summer of 2023, having left an important mark on the club in his 4 1/2-year service at Thessaloniki.